 The coverage provided by this policy is somewhat basic.
 What is included will depend on individual insurance companies and businesses involved.
-Ideally, however, the right Business Owners Policy will include property insurance, liability insurance, vehicle insurance and business interruption insurance.
-The protection provided by business interruption insurance policy is especially interesting in that it can indemnify you for up to a year’s worth of lost revenue as a result of damage to an insured property.
+Ideally, however, the right Business Owners Policy will include property insurance, liability insurance, vehicle insurance, and business interruption insurance.
+The protection provided by the business interruption insurance policy is especially interesting in that it can indemnify you for up to a year’s worth of lost revenue as a result of damage to an insured property.

 What is best for your business?

-The generic protection may not be sufficient for your business, so there will be need for you to customize your Business Owners Policy to your own needs.
+The generic protection may not be sufficient for your business, so there will be a need for you to customize your Business Owners Policy to your own needs.
 To do this, you will first have to determine whether those things — property, tools, vehicles, and so on — which you place very high values on in your business are already adequately covered in the policy.
 If not, you have to make sure they are included.
 In addition, any risks specific to your line of businesses should be taken note of and properly included in your Business Owners Policy, if possible.

 A Business Owners Policy is no doubt an essential coverage for businesses.
-Small businesses will especially benefit from having this policy because a mishap could, in some cases, lead to the demise of such businesses when costs associated to such an accident are taken into account.
+Small businesses will especially benefit from having this policy because a mishap could, in some cases, lead to the demise of such businesses when costs associated with such an accident are taken into account.
 It is not enough to just get a generalized policy, but you should ensure you get one that matches the needs of your business.
 You may also wish to contact an insurance professional for assistance in identifying the best Business Owners Policy for your business.